kraramel/Data-Structures-And-Algorithms/README.md

 I also added the **append** , **prepend** , **insert** and **remove** methods .
 > You can check the [code](/LinkedLists/linkedlistClass.js)

+### Doubly Linked Lists

+Doubly Linked List is similur to the previous one but it also links to the node before it.
+With the doubly linked list we can traverse our list backwards

+### Exercise 1 : Why Linked Lists ?

+Let's convert our singly linked list to a doubly linked list .

+> You can check the [code](/LinkedLists/doublyinkedlistClass.js)

 ## License
 >You can check out the full license [here](https://github.com/kraramel/Data-Structures-And-Algorithms/blob/master/LICENSE.md)